 Using wireless sensors in concrete enables real-time data monitoring of concrete temperature, maturity, and strength.
 All data is sent directly from the device to the cloud, available online for the client (often the contractor) and your internal concrete managers if necessary.

 The Maturix System

 The Maturix system is a solution for intelligent temperature and strength monitoring in concrete.
 The system lets you see the real-time temperature and strength development from any device.
 This allows you to know exactly what is happening inside your concrete and how fast your concrete is curing.

-The Maturix system consists of one or multiple transmitters, sensor/s, and an online platform.
-Sometimes, you can add a Sigfox gateway to the system to improve the network coverage.
+The Maturix system consists of one or multiple sensors, transmitters and an online platform.
+When in areas of low cellular coverage, you can supplement the system with an additional Sigfox gateway to improve the network coverage.
 We offer two online platforms, Maturix In-situ for in-situ castings and Maturix Precast for precast factories.
 You can see a diagram of the whole system below: